Michael Blake (musician): 2000s

 Michael assembled the band Hellbent in 2006 with Calvin G Weston, Steven Bernstein, and Marcus Rojas.
 Violinist Charlie Burnham also performed with the group.
 Blake released the live album Hellbent in 2007.

-From 2007 to 2016 Michael began recording a trilogy of Canadian-themed concept albums for the Vancouver-based label Songlines.
-Collaborating with a new generation of musicians including Brad Turner, Chris Gestrin, Dylan van der Schyff and JP Carter.
-His first album Amor de Cosmos was dedicated to his grandfather, who died at the age of 101.
-2012's In the Grand Scheme of Things makes reference to several of the saxophonists personal experiences, including the birth of his daughter Iris and his brothers wedding in Zambia.
-Fulfillment is about the ill-fated Komagata Maru incident in which Blake's great-granduncle Henry Herbert Stevens played a role.
-Created as a work of atonement, the album includes guest performances by the Vancouver born tabla player Neelamjit Dhilon and guitarist Aram Bajakian.

 Blake served as musical director for the Neil Sedaka '50 Years of Hits' Celebration at Lincoln Center's Avery Fisher Hall on October 26, 2007.
 The event was a fundraiser for the Elton John AIDS Foundation.
 Michael performed on saxophone and conducted the house band, backing up Sedaka and other artists who had hits by Sedaka including Connie Francis, The Captain and Tennille and Natalie Cole.

 During the summer of 2008 Michael joined the band of Italian trumpeter Enrico Rava on his promotional tour for New York Stories (ECM Records).
 He was a last minute replacement for saxophonist Mark Turner after he suffered a hand injury.

-In 2009, The Michael Blake Quartet, including bassist Ben Allison, guitarist Steve Cardenas and drummer Rudy Royston, were a regular at City Winery's Wine & Jazz series.
+In 2009, The Michael Blake Quartet, including bassist Ben Allison, guitarist Steve Cardenas and drummer Rudy Royston, performed at City Winery's Wine & Jazz series.

+The Danish sessions (2002–2008)

+In 2002 Michael recorded Blake Tartare with Danish musicians Kresten Osgood, Soren Kjaergaard, and Jonas Westergaard.
+In 2005 he signed with the Danish jazz label Stunt Music to record More Like Us and The World Awakes (2008), a tribute to saxophonist Eli 'Lucky' Thompson.
+Blake Tartare, as the band became known played the Canadian Jazz Festival circuit, performed at the Berlin Jazz Festival and toured throughout Italy.

+Under Kresten Osgood's leadership, Blake toured Denmark in 2002 and recorded a live album, Hammond Rens featuring organist Lonnie Smith.

+Blake and Osgood reunited in New York City in 2008 to record Control This for Clean Feed Records.
+This was the only album on which he plays alto saxophone.

+The Canadian sessions (2007–2016)

+In 2007 Michael began a relationship with the Vancouver-based label Songlines.
+Collaborating with a younger generation of improvising musicians including Brad Turner, Chris Gestrin, Dylan van der Schyff and JP Carter, Blake's Canadian trilogy convey his compositional strengths as a story teller.

+His first album for Songlines, Amor de Cosmos was dedicated to his grandfather Bert Stevens, who died at the age of 101.

+In the Grand Scheme of Things (2012) makes reference to several of the saxophonists personal experiences, including his children and his brothers wedding in Zambia.

+Fulfillment (2016) is about the ill-fated 2014 Komagata Maru incident in which Blake's great-granduncle Henry Herbert Stevens, a staunch anti-immigration MP, played a disruptive role.
+Created as a work of atonement, the album includes guest performances by cellist Peggy Lee, tabla player Neelamjit Dhilon and guitarist Aram Bajakian.